Go Back

 Answer

-The concept of trade as we have covered together in previous posts, articles, and courses was cited as being from the permissible matters (in Arabic: Mubaah), and the scholars of Jurisprudence methodology categorise Mubaah practices as based on the outcomes they lead to into four categories, as explained eloquently by ibn alQayyim (rh), as follows:
+The concept of trade, as we have covered together in previous posts, articles, and courses, was cited as being from the permissible matters (in Arabic: Mubaah), and the scholars of jurisprudence methodology categorise Mubaah practices based on the outcomes they lead to into four categories, as explained eloquently by Ibn al-Qayyim (rh), as follows:

-1. A Mubaah act that leads to an impermissible outcome, such as selling a tool to a person who clearly intends to use it in an illegal way.
+1. A Mubaah act that leads to an impermissible outcome, such as selling a tool to a person who clearly intends to use it illegally.
 Whilst the act of selling a tool is originally considered as Mubaah, in these circumstances, it would be considered forbidden due to it being a means to a confirmed harmful & forbidden outcome.

-3. A Mubaah act which experience shows that if done, then in most cases- greater harm will come into being, such as the Shariah forbidding Salaah at the rising or setting of the sun, so as not to give the impression that Islam has practices similar to the norms of the idolators giving their ritual of offering prostrations to the sun at the time of dawn and dusk.
+3. A Mubaah act that experience shows that if done, then in most cases greater harm will come into being, such as the Shariah forbidding Salaah at the rising or setting of the sun so as not to give the impression that Islam has practices similar to the norms of the idolators giving their ritual of offering prostrations to the sun at the time of dawn and dusk.
 Whilst Salaah is permissible as a means to worship Allah Almighty, an exception, given the sensitivity of the outcome, was implemented.

 This final category carries a base ruling of Mubaah but can be escalated to recommended (Mustahhab) and even obligatory (Waajib) depending on the levels of harm the permissible (Mubaah) act works against and dispels.

-With regards to the current discourse and the topic of boycotting, category 4 above applies especially if it would entail the provision of the necessary pressure which would lead to changes in policies oppressive to Muslim minorities becoming reduced or dissolved.
+Concerning the current discourse and the topic of boycotting, category 4 above applies, especially if it would entail the provision of the necessary pressure that would lead to changes in policies oppressive to Muslim minorities becoming reduced or dissolved.

-Based on the fact that oppression is forbidden, and assisting the oppressed is from the mandates of the Shariah, it could be said that a trade/financial boycott (if executed properly and proven to be effective) which works against the spread of oppression, in the event of oppression being confirmed, is recommended and may even become compulsory, especially if given that for every product being boycotted, there are several other alternatives which meet the needs of the market.
+Based on the fact that oppression is forbidden and assisting the oppressed is from the mandates of the Shariah, it could be said that a trade/financial boycott (if executed properly and proven to be effective) that works against the spread of oppression, in the event of oppression being confirmed, is recommended and may even become compulsory, especially given that for every product being boycotted, several other alternatives meet the needs of the market.

-Some have queried the harm created on businesses innocent of the actions of those whose activities are the reason for the boycott.
+Some have queried the harm created to businesses, innocent of the actions of those whose activities are the reason for the boycott.

-This is a fair comment, and in response to this I would argue that harm here has not been created by the consumer, but rather ‘market risk’ has been realised by the seller.
-The element of market risk is not foreign in concept to all self-regulated markets, in which buyers have complete choice and autonomy in terms of the quantities of products purchased, and brand loyalty.
-In addition, and given globalization, a boycott may incentivise the market to leverage its potential and apply the necessary pressure required in order to dispel oppression and help normality reign once again.
+This is a fair comment, and in response to this, I would argue that harm here has not been created by the consumer, but rather ‘market risk’ has been realised by the seller.
+The element of market risk is not foreign in concept to all self-regulated markets, in which buyers have complete choice and autonomy in terms of the quantities of products purchased and brand loyalty.
+In addition, given globalisation, a boycott may incentivise the market to leverage its potential and apply the necessary pressure required in order to dispel oppression and help normality reign once again.

 And Allah knows best.